-The Diesel Technology Forum is a non-profit organization dedicated to raising awareness about the importance of diesel engines, fuel and technology.
+The Diesel Technology Forum is a not-for-profit organization dedicated to raising awareness about the importance of diesel engines, fuel and technology.

 Since it was founded in 2000, the Forum has emerged as a leading source of information on agriculture, economics, energy, environmental, transportation and trade issues impacting diesel technology.